Starter Guide to Requirements Management

 6. We remove all blank lines.

-You can see the result in file SSS-DID.docx .
+You can download the file SSS-DID.docx with the result.

 2. Save Filtered HTML File: